oreo639/sdatxtract/README.md

 3. Once it is done, type `make`

 ## Credits
-Vgmtrans: Symb parser prety much riped from them, with minor changes being made to support this codebase ofc.
+[Vgmtrans](https://github.com/vgmtrans/vgmtrans): Symb parser prety heavily based on it.

-Loveemu: Sseq2mid and strm2wav are used in this project.
+[Loveemu](https://github.com/loveemu): Sseq2mid and strm2wav are used in this project.

 Ndssndext: Largely inspired by ndssndext, however do to the aplication being unlisenced, this application was rewriten.

+[caesar](https://github.com/kr3nshaw/caesar): Current rewrite took heavy inspiration from it.

 SDAT documentation; wouldn't be possible without the hard work of:
 + Crystal - the author of CrystalTile2.exe